xJenDragon/StrangerStats/README.md

 Welcome to **Stranger Stats**, an introduction to data science through the world of *Stranger Things*!
 In this workshop, you’ll explore monsters, characters, and Upside Down events using Python, pandas, and Colab.

+We highly recommend either using Google Colab or Jupyter Notebook.

 ---

 ## 🕹 Workshop Flow